-No perfect river trip would be complete without whitewater.
+A perfect river trip would not be complete without whitewater.
 The first portion of this trip is typified by lazy currents, large meanders and eddies, and patient observation of the rainforest around us for any intriguing flora or fauna that might present itself.
 The last few days of the trip present us with high volume class II-III rapids, whirlpools and powerful eddy lines.

-The maya considered these gorges to be the entrance to Xibalba, their underworld.
+The Maya considered these gorges to be the entrance to Xibalba, their underworld.
 You will remember the canyons as a stirring finale to one of the most exciting and stimulating trips of your life.

 Day 1: Morning shuttle to Palenque, collect gear, explore town and visit Palenque Ruins.